 - 7.1.
 Personnel involved in protecting children include the board, management, staff and volunteers within the Organisation.
-Those people have responsibilities in relation to protection of children and are expected to: - 7.1.1.understand the rights of children, as appropriate to their role; - 7.1.2.respect the cultural and religious practices of families who access (Organisation)'s services, programs or events; - 7.1.3.understand and appropriately respond to the needs of children with developmental delays or disabilities; - 7.1.4.appropriately act on any concerns raised by children; - 7.1.5. understand the definitions, indicators and impact of child abuse: - 7.1.6.know and follow regulations in relation to the care of children;. - 7.1.7.co-operate with police and/or other formal investigations to the best of their ability; and - 7.1.8.not harm or exploit children who access (Organisation)'s services.
+Those people have responsibilities in relation to protection of children and are expected to: - 7.1.1.understand the rights of children, as appropriate to their role; - 7.1.2.respect the cultural and religious practices of families who access (Organisation)'s services, programs or events; - 7.1.3.understand and appropriately respond to the needs of children with developmental delays or disabilities; - 7.1.4.appropriately act on any concerns raised by children; - 7.1.5. understand the definitions, indicators and impact of child abuse: - 7.1.6.know and follow regulations in relation to the care of children;. - 7.1.7.co-operate with police and/or other formal investigations to the best of their ability; and - 7.1.8.not harm or exploit children who access Lacrosse Victoria's services. - 7.2 Lacrosse Victoria will appoint a Child Safety Officer that will be the primary point of contact for all concerns relating to child safety.